automorph-org/automorph/docs/Examples.md

   remoteApi.hello("world", 1)
 )

-// Call the remote API function dynamically without an API trait println( client.call[String]("hello")("some" -> "world", "n" -> 1) )
+// Call the remote API function dynamically not using an API trait println( client.call[String]("hello")("some" -> "world", "n" -> 1) )